Dolce & Gabbana: Spaces and exhibitions

-Dolce & Gabbana opened the La sede di via San Damiano atelier in September 1995.
-They opened a combined seven-floor boutique and corporate space Lo showroom di via Goldoni in 2002, moving from its prior main showroom at Piazza Umanitaria.
-In July 2006 Dolce & Gabbana then opened a 5,000 square foot show floor Lo showroom di via Broggi in Milan.
-The design house also bought the Il Metropol theatre in Milan, a historic cinema built in the 1940s.
-It was renovated and reopened in September 2005.
-In 2006 Dolce & Gabbana opened IL GOLD, an establishment with café, bar, bistro, and restaurant areas.
-This is followed by the opening of a co-sponsored drinking establishment the duo founded at their Milanese men's showroom called the Martini Bar in 2003.
-An additional Martini Bar was later opened at their Shanghai showroom in 2006.
-In 2009 Dolce & Gabbana had 93 boutiques and 11 factory outlets, and was sold in over 80 countries.
-In all they have 251 mono-brand stores.
+Dolce&Gabbana established La sede di via San Damiano atelier in September 1995, followed by the Lo showroom di via Goldoni, a seven-floor boutique and corporate space in 2002.
+They moved from their previous main showroom at Piazza Umanitaria to this new location.
+In July 2006, they opened another 5,000 square foot show floor at Lo showroom di via Broggi in Milan.
+The fashion house also purchased the Il Metropol theatre, a historic cinema in Milan built in the 1940s, which underwent renovation and was reopened in September 2005.
+In 2006, Dolce & Gabbana inaugurated IL GOLD, an establishment with café, bar, bistro, and restaurant areas.
+Additionally, they opened the Martini Bar, a co-sponsored drinking establishment at their Milanese men's showroom in 2003, followed by another Martini Bar at their Shanghai showroom in 2006.
+As of 2009, Dolce&Gabbana had 93 boutiques and 11 factory outlets and were sold in over 80 countries, with a total of 251 mono-brand stores.

-In the United States standalone boutiques can be found in Bal Harbour, Beverly Hills, Chicago, Houston, Las Vegas, and New York City.
-Dolce & Gabbana also operates boutiques in other cities in select department stores: Nordstrom, Saks Fifth Avenue, Neiman Marcus, and Bergdorf Goodman.
+As of 2009, the company operated 93 boutiques worldwide and its products were available in department stores across 80 countries.

-In addition to developing runway shows and advertising campaigns for its collections, Dolce & Gabbana use their spaces to host photography and other art exhibitions.
-Soon after the opening of the Il Metropol, they hosted two exhibitions by artist Ron Arad in the lobby space: Blo-Glo between April 2006 and April 2007, and Bodyguards in late April 2007.
-They held photography exhibitions featuring the work of Enzo Sellerio in 2007 and Herbert List in 2008.
-In 2011 Dolce & Gabbana held an open house and architectural exhibition with Studio Piuarch showcasing the studio's various architectural designs and projects since 1996.
-Studio Piuarch built the Dolce & Gabbana headquarters in 2006, which was where the exhibition and open house was held.
+Apart from developing runway shows and advertising campaigns for its collections, Dolce & Gabbana uses its spaces to host photography and art exhibitions.
+After the opening of the Il Metropol, they hosted two exhibitions by artist Ron Arad in the lobby space: Blo-Glo between April 2006 and April 2007, and Bodyguards in late April 2007.
+The brand also organized photography exhibitions showcasing the work of Enzo Sellerio in 2007 and Herbert List in 2008.
+In 2011, Dolce & Gabbana hosted an open house and architectural exhibition with Studio Piuarch, showcasing the studio's various architectural designs and projects since 1996.
+Studio Piuarch built the Dolce & Gabbana headquarters in 2006, where the exhibition and open house were held.

 Dolce & Gabbana also uses its spaces for book launches and photographic exhibitions of its own clothing, such as the book launch of their book David Gandy in 2011.
-They also use other spaces as well, such as the Palazzo della Ragione in Milan, where in May 2009 they staged a photographic exhibition of over 100 images selected from the history of US Vogue over its 90-year history.
+Additionally, they use other spaces, such as the Palazzo della Ragione in Milan, where they held a photographic exhibition of over 100 images selected from the history of US Vogue over its 90-year history in May 2009.
 The exhibition was called Extreme Beauty in Vogue.

 The company has production factories in Legnano and Incisa in Val d'Arno.